-It is truly remarkable to now think back at how old-school most diabetes devices were, even three years after the iPhone came to market.
-Back then, our medical gadgets still required clunky cables and barely connected with anything, while all the data was locked in to proprietary platforms.
+It is truly remarkable to think about how old school most diabetes devices were, even years after the iPhone came to market.
+Until very recently, our medical gadgets still required clunky cables and barely connected with anything, while all the data was locked in to proprietary platforms.

-Flash forward to 2019, and built-in connectivity allowing diabetes data sharing has become the norm, thanks to Bluetooth technology.
+Flash forward to today, when built-in connectivity allowing diabetes data sharing has become the norm, thanks to Bluetooth technology.

-Among the groups and companies championing these changes is Northern California-based Glooko, which started out by introducing a universal cable for glucose meter data capture in 2011.
-Over the years, Glooko has evolved to a data platform that now supports more than 100 devices, with a mobile app for easy viewing and uploading data.
-It has also helped pioneer the use of insulin dosing algorithms for decision support, through a partnership with DreaMed.
+Northern-California—based Glooko is among the companies championing these changes.
+It started out back in 2011 by introducing a universal cable for capturing fingerstick meter glucose data.
+And over the years, it’s evolved into a data platform that now supports more than 100 devices, with a mobile app for easy viewing and uploading data.
+Glooko has also helped pioneer the use of insulin dosing algorithms for decision support through a partnership with Israel-based DreaMed Diabetes.

 As noted, Glooko is now compatible with more than 100 meters and diabetes devices, with an ever-expanding list at the company site.
-Recent additions include the implantable Eversense CGM and Companion Medical’s connected InPen.
+Recent additions include the implantable Eversense continuous glucose monitor (CGM) and Companion Medical’s connected InPen.

-And as of March 2019, the Glooko mobile app is now free!
-That means no more subscription fee or necessary “activation code” before you can start using the Glooko platform on your iOs or Android smartphone, something that was previously required if you wanted to get Glooko directly, without going through a doctor or health plan.
+Another important point was Glooko’s decision to offer its mobile app for free.
+That meant no more subscription fee or necessary “activation code” before you can start using the Glooko platform on your iOS or Android smartphone, something that was previously required if you wanted to get Glooko directly, without going through a doctor or health plan.

 “It added friction to the system, an additional step people had to overcome,” Clements says.
 “That created some confusion, by people who were trying to download the mobile app but then saw an opening note about an activation code.
 It’s a way to have a direct influence on people in going to them as the consumer, rather than through the payers or employers or healthcare system providers.”

-The free access for patients can become an incentive for clinics, because patients can simply bring in thier Glooko data reports to the provider’s office, Clements says.
+The free access for patients can become an incentive for clinics because patients can simply bring in their Glooko data reports to the provider’s office, Clements says.

-He says that many diabetes clinics across the country have started using Glooko for population health insights, to predict outcomes as to whose A1C might go up or who’s at highest risk for DKA.
+He says many diabetes clinics across the country have started using Glooko for population health insights to predict outcomes as to whose A1C levels might go up or who’s at highest risk for diabetic ketoacidosis (DKA).

 He also mentions the potential to deliver diabetes education through the Glooko mobile app.
 That’s not something Glooko would likely take on itself, but it’s an interesting possibility through potential partnerships.

 “There are just a lot of opportunities that haven’t been tapped,” he says.
-“We’re moving toward an ecosystem where you, as the person with diabetes and your healthcare providers can choose from a menu of options that work best for you -- whether it’s just remote monitoring, or mobile health coaching.
-I don’t think Glooko wants to become a single intervention program or a coaching program, it wants to be the vehicle for many programs to connect with PWDs."
+“We’re moving toward an ecosystem where you, as the person with diabetes and your healthcare providers can choose from a menu of options that work best for you — whether it’s just remote monitoring or mobile health coaching.
+I don’t think Glooko wants to become a single intervention program or a coaching program; it wants to be the vehicle for many programs to connect with people with diabetes.”

 “If you’ve got a platform that’s trusted by people with diabetes, and that platform is willing to partner with new entities, then we can see a lot of innovation delivered through that.
 Hopefully, it serves as an accelerant in the field,” he says.

-Glooko’s been around for almost a decade now and made incredible progress, but they’re not alone, and weren’t even the first on the scene.
+Glooko’s been around for over a decade now and made incredible progress, but they’re not alone and weren’t even the first on the scene.

 You can find remnants of early D-data platforms going back decades, using spreadsheets and forms in the earliest days of computing.
 Once more sophisticated software emerged, people really started speaking up about the lack of interoperability of diabetes devices and the need to “free the data” from proprietary platforms.

 One of the first patient influencers to make real noise on this issue was technology guru Scott Hanselman, who created the GlucoPilot for Palms back in the early 2000s when those were big.
-Many probably also remember Sweden-based Diasend that came around in 2004, which grew by leaps and bounds and became the third-party platform that Animas insulin pump users used.
+Many probably also remember Sweden-based Diasend that came around in 2004, which grew by leaps and bounds and became the third-party data platform for Animas insulin-pump users.

-A huge champion came along in 2013 in the form of open-data non-profit Tidepool, that spurred new collaboration and data-partnerships.
-They’ve been huge change-makers and an integral part of our DiabetesMine D-Data Exchange events where the grassroots #WeAreNotWaiting movement of DIYers was born and exploded into a movement that influenced manufacturers.
+A huge champion came along in 2013 in the form of open-data nonprofit Tidepool, which spurred new collaboration and data partnerships.
+They’ve been huge change-makers and an integral part of our DiabetesMine D-Data ExChange events, where the grassroots #WeAreNotWaiting movement of DIYers was born and exploded into a movement that influenced manufacturers.

 Meanwhile, Glooko’s kept plugging away and growing as a third-party hub, playing in the sandbox with as many partners as possible.

-From the start, Glooko’s motto was “free your data!" -- something many in our D-Community had been screaming from rooftops for years, but without much action from established industry.
+From the start, Glooko’s motto was “free your data!” — something many in our D-Community had been screaming from rooftops for years, initially without much reaction from the established industry.
 Behind the Silicon Valley mHealth startup were a trio of smart tech guys: Internet pioneer Yogen Dalal, mobile-web app developer Sundeep Madra, and former Facebook VP Chamath Palihapitiya.

-They formed the company in Summer 2010 and debuted their first product in November 2011: the Glooko MeterSync Cable and Glooko Logbook app for iOS, with a $40 cable allowing easier downloads of meter readings from multiple FDA-cleared fingerstick glucose meters into their mobile app and desktop platform.
+They formed the company in the summer of 2010 and debuted their first product in November 2011: the Glooko MeterSync Cable and Glooko Logbook app for iOS, with a $40 cable allowing easier downloads of meter readings from multiple FDA-cleared fingerstick glucose meters into their mobile app and desktop platform.

-They launched the next-gen “MeterSync Blue” in 2014 that brought Bluetooth-connectivity to “tens of millions of blood glucose meters worldwide” without a need for clunky cables.
-By the following year they were compatible with 35+ meters for data to be seen and shared on Apple and Android phones, and soon after Glooko finally persuaded Medtronic to allow back-end accessibility through the proprietary CareLink software -- a big win for PWDs, given the amount using Medtronic devices as well as other CGMs and meters that didn’t connect with CareLink directly.
+They launched the next-gen “MeterSync Blue” in 2014 that brought Bluetooth connectivity to “tens of millions of blood glucose meters worldwide” without a need for clunky cables.
+By the following year, they were compatible with 35+ meters for data to be seen and shared on Apple and Android phones.
+Soon after, Glooko finally persuaded Medtronic to allow backend accessibility through the proprietary CareLink software, a big win for patients, given the number using Medtronic devices as well as other CGMs and meters that didn’t connect with CareLink directly.

-A huge diabetes data milestone came in September 2016, when Glooko merged with an even older startup company, Sweden-based Diasend that had been around for more than a decade at that point.
+A huge diabetes data milestone came in September 2016, when Glooko merged with an even older startup company — Sweden-based Diasend, which had been around for more than a decade at that point.
 With that merger into a unified company, they created the largest and most dominant force in diabetes data-sharing platforms anywhere on the globe.

-With his pediatric endo experience, Clements believes Glooko has solved a lot problems for PWDs and diabetes clinical centers, who previously had to navigate multiple devices with differing connection cables and data displays for each one.
+With his pediatric endo experience, Clements said Glooko has solved a lot of problems for both patients and diabetes clinical centers, who previously had to navigate multiple devices with differing connection cables and data displays for each one.

 That’s a win if we ever heard one.
-We can’t wait to see how technology continues to change care, as we inch closer to the next decade!
+We can’t wait to see how this type of technology continues to change care as we move forward.